zenml-io/zenml/docs/book/component-gallery/orchestrators/airflow.md

 - Use a managed deployment of Airflow such as [Google Cloud Composer](https://cloud.google.com/composer), [Amazon MWAA](https://aws.amazon.com/managed-workflows-for-apache-airflow/) or [Astronomer](https://www.astronomer.io/).
 - Deploy Airflow manually.
 Check out the official [Airflow docs](https://airflow.apache.org/docs/apache-airflow/stable/production-deployment.html) for more information.

 If you're not using a stack recipe to deploy Airflow, there are some additional python packages that you'll need to install in the Python environment of your Airflow server:
 - `pydantic~=1.9.2`: The Airflow DAG files that ZenML creates for you require Pydantic to parse and validate configuration file.
-- `apache-airflow-providers-docker` or `apache-airflow-providers-cncf-kubernetes`, depending in which Airflow operator you'll be using to run your pipeline steps.
+- `apache-airflow-providers-docker` or `apache-airflow-providers-cncf-kubernetes`, depending on which Airflow operator you'll be using to run your pipeline steps.
 Check out [this section](#using-different-airflow-operators) for more information on supported operators.

 ## How to use it